kohler/hotcrp/devel/apidoc/search.md

 > Retrieve search results

-Use this endpoint to return the list of submission IDs corresponding to a search.
+Return IDs of submissions that match a search.

 Pass the search query in the `q` parameter.
 The list of matching IDs is returned in the `ids` response property.